jcammmmm/thocments/thocs/java-interview/main.md

-About
+A Guide to the Java Interview
 =====================================================================
-This guide not intends to explain each of the topics that appears on the TOC, instead provides some text that will clarify and refine your cocepts on the addressed terms.
+> This guide not intends to explain each of the topics that appears on the TOC, instead provides some text that will clarify and refine your cocepts on the addressed terms.

 TOC